Personal profile

 Research interests

-I am a Research Fellow within the Centre for 21st Century Public Health, where I lead its Academy for ECRs and contribute to research coordination efforts across its diverse research projects.
-I am also President of ICARA, an international research network focused on building capacity and addressing the dearth in evidence on the commercial determinants of health in low-and-middle-income countries.
+Currently, Rachel leads C21PH’s Academy for ECRs and contributes to research coordination efforts across its diverse research projects.
+She also serves as the Department Rounds Coordinator and Research Staff Representative on the Department for Health's Research and Knowledge Exchange Committee.
+In 2026, she became President of International Confederation of Alcohol, Tobacco, and other Drugs Research Association (ICARA), an international research network focused on building capacity and addressing the dearth in evidence on the commercial determinants of health in low-and-middle-income countries.

 Education/Academic qualification